simbo1905/root-objects/README.md

 a few bytes away when database servers now have terabytes of disk and hundreds of gigs of memory.
 From a code perspective every collection is mapped the same way so optimising the join table with distinct JPA code makes the solution more complex to maintain.
+Lazy or pragmatic?
 Whatever.

 Why is the join entity an alien?
-Because in our example it wasn't in the UML model as wasn't discovered in the elaboration of the domain model with the users.
-If it was a "real thing" the users would have given it a name and talked about it having tangible attributes such that it would be in the UML model.
+Because in our example it wasn't in the UML model as it wasn't discovered in the elaboration of the domain model with the users.
+If it was a "real thing" the users would have given it a name and talked about it having tangible attributes and we would have added it to the UML model.
 So it's only an technical artifact of the relational model.
+We should hide it and not make it part of the public API.
+Why?
+Because it is not part of our problem domain and with DDDD we model the problem not the solution.

 How do we handle this?
 We make the `contract` the responsible class and put both the business logic, and the logic to keep the object and relational